AAA3A-AAA3A/AAA3A-cogs/README.rst

 Credits
 -------

+* Thanks to Matt from the Medicat community for letting me discover Red!

 * Thanks to @epic guy on Discord for the basic syntax (command groups, commands) and also commands (await ctx.send, await ctx.author.send, await ctx.message.delete())!

 * Thanks to the developers of the cogs I saw as it taught me how to make a cog!
 (Chessgame by WildStriker, Captcha by Kreusada, Speak by Epic guy and Rommer by Dav, for example)